Satyam6201/Snake-Game/README.md

 - 🎮 Classic snake movement and gameplay
 - 🍎 Food spawns randomly on the grid
 - ⏯️ Start button to begin the game
 - 🔄 Game Over overlay with Restart button
-- 🕹️ On-screen arrow buttons (Up, Down, Left, Right) for mobile support
 - ⌨️ Keyboard support (Arrow keys) for desktop play

 ---